Difference Between Theme and Topic

 What is Topic?

 A topic gives the reader a brief understanding with the help of a sentence, phrase, or even a word.
-The topic can be seen to be the main titles or the heading of an article or story,
+The topic can be seen to be the main title or the heading of an article or story,

-A topic gives the reader a focused objective view of the subject matter and lets them know what idea is being conveyed.
+A topic gives the reader a focused objective view of the subject matter and lets them know what idea is conveyed.

 topic